jfpoilpret/fast-arduino-lib/dox/tutorial.md

 1. API-specific registration: in this flavour, a FastArduino feature requires to directly be linked to an ISR, through a dedicated macro and a specific registration method (either implicitly called by constructor or explicitly through a specific method).
 In the previous examples of this tutorial, you have already encountered `REGISTER_UATX_ISR()`, `REGISTER_UARX_ISR()`, `REGISTER_UART_ISR()` and `REGISTER_RTT_ISR()`.
 All macros in this flavour follow the same naming scheme: `REGISTER_XXX_ISR`, where *XXX* is the feature handled.
 2. Empty ISR registration: in this flavour, you activate an interrupt but do not want any callback for it, but then you have to define an empty ISR for it; this empty ISR will not increase code size of your program.
 You may wonder why you would want to enable an interrupt but do nothing when it occurs, in fact this is often used to make the MCU sleep (low power consumption) and wake it once an interrupt occurs.
 You have already seen such usage in a previous example, where `REGISTER_WATCHDOG_ISR_EMPTY()` was used.
-3. Method callback registration: with this flavour, you activate an interrupt and want a sepcific method of a given class to be called back when the interrupt occurs; in this flavour, a second step is required inside your code: you need to register an instance of the class that was registered.
+3. Method callback registration: with this flavour, you activate an interrupt and want a specific method of a given class to be called back when the interrupt occurs; in this flavour, a second step is required inside your code: you need to register an instance of the class that was registered.
 In this tutorial, previous examples used this approach with `REGISTER_TIMER_COMPARE_ISR_METHOD()` macro and `interrupt::register_handler(handler);` instance registration in `main()`.
 This is probably the most useful approach as it allows to pass an implicit context (`this` class instance) to the callback.
 4. Function callback registration: with this flavour, you can register one of your functions (global or static) as a callback of an ISR.
 This approach does not require an extra registration step.
 This is not used as often as the Method callback registration flavour above.

 Whenever method callback is needed (typically for flavours 1 and 3 above), then a second registration step is needed.